Skip to main content

 By Page Keeley

-The purpose of this assessment probe is to elicit students’ ideas about precipitation.
-The probe is designed to determine whether students understand what causes the water in clouds to fall as rain.
+The purpose of this assessment probe is to elicit students’ ideas about temperature in the context of phases of matter.
+The probe is designed to find out if students recognize that the temperature of a substance does not change when two phases are present.

 Middle School | Formative Assessment Probe